Reset Password

 Historic Center of Angra do Heroísmo

-Angra do Heroismo is a cute little village in the middle of Terceira, which is one of the most beautiful islands in the Azores.
-This historic town has been a UNESCO World Heritage Site since 1983.
-It has a lot of cultural and architectural treasures from its time as a trade port in the 15th and 16th centuries.
+Angra do Heroismo is a pretty small town in the middle of Terceira, and Terceira in general is considered one of the most stunning islands of the Azores.
+The UNESCO World Heritage Site has listed this historical town since 1983.
+The period of its occupation as a trade port in the 15th and 16th centuries yielded many cultural and architectural attractions.
+The core zone of the Angra do Heroismo is still considered one of the most picturesque areas of the island.

 Laurisilva of Madeira: Pristine Nature at its Best